 - Remote Worker Policy

 Greif seeks to engage actively with organizations that share our values to increase the reach of our sustainability efforts.
 Some of our key partnerships include:

 Alliance to End Plastic Waste

-In 2021, Greif joined the board of Alliance to End Plastic Waste (AEPW) to expand our commitment to reduce waste and promote a circular economy.
-Since 2019, the Alliance to End Plastic Waste has rallied around 90 member companies, project partners, allies and supporters who are committed to ending plastic waste in the environment.
-Through this partnership, Greif will participate in a variety of work streams including Design for Circularity and Advanced Recovery & Recycling.
+In 2021, Greif joined the board of the Alliance to End Plastic Waste (AEPW) to expand our commitment to reducing waste and promoting a circular economy.
+Since 2019, the Alliance to End Plastic Waste has rallied around 90 member companies, project partners, allies and supporters committed to ending plastic waste in the environment.
+Greif participates in various work streams through this partnership, including Design for Circularity and Advanced Recovery & Recycling.
 We aim to bring the industrial packaging perspective to the group and partner with customers and other organizations to bolster our circular economy strategy.
 For more information about this partnership, please visit the Waste section of our sustainability report.